Longest war: Were America's decades in Afghanistan worth it?

 When still in her infancy, she was pledged to marry a much older cousin in the countryside to pay off a loan.
 She grew up in a family, and society, where few women could read or write.

-But as she grew up, Shogufa came across a Western mountaineering nonprofit that had come to Kabul to promote fitness and leadership for Afghan girls.
+But as she grew up, Shogufa came across a Western nonprofit that had come to Kabul to promote health and leadership for Afghan girls.
 It was one of a host of such development groups that came to Afghanistan during the U.S.-led war.

 Shogufa thrived.
-She scaled steps hacked out of the ice in an Afghan-girl attempt on Afghanistan’s highest mountain, an unthinkable endeavor under the Taliban and still controversial today.
 She deflected her family’s moves to marry her off to her cousin.
 She got a job and is pursuing a bachelor's degree in business administration.

 For Shogufa today, the gratitude for what she's gained is shadowed by her fears of all that she stands to lose.